kjkoster/stability-preserving-pid-autotuner/readme.md

 * Use the changes in PID control to detect tiny changes in systems behaviour, possibly as early warning system for maintenance.
 * http://brettbeauregard.com/blog/2011/04/improving-the-beginner%E2%80%99s-pid-tuning-changes/
-* Explore how we might have two separate PID controllers: one that responds to setpoint changes and one that is good at tracking stable setpoint values.
+* Explore how we might have two separate PID controllers: one that responds to set-point changes and one that is good at tracking stable set-point values.
 * Make the processes queue based internally.
-* Consider starting a fresh episode whenever the setpoint changes (significantly).
+* Consider starting a fresh episode whenever the set-point changes (significantly).
 That way, we have a predictable error form to work with in each episode, at the expense of having to disregard episodes that we cur short.

 **Limitations:**
 * systems with relatively few learning episodes (winches?) or where it is hard to measure the feedback.
-* The paper assumes that setpoint is fixed, so this is for systems where the only disturbances are system wear and outside influences.
+* The paper assumes that set-point is fixed, so this is for systems where the only disturbances are system wear and outside influences.

 **TODO**: